illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vault/Readme.md

 ## Deliverable

 In the document, `Readme.md`, provide the required screenshots.
-Push a copy of this markdown file in the private GitHub repo provided, under the `itmt-430` folder and make an additional sub-folder named: `tooling-assignment-vault`.
+Push a copy of this markdown file in the private GitHub repo provided, under the `itmt-430` folder or comparable class folder and make an additional sub-folder named: `tooling-assignment-vault`.
 Submit the URL to your deliverable to Canvas.